Skip to main content

 MY EDUCATION & EXPERIENCE

 I hold a B.S. in Animal & Poultry Sciences with an Equine Emphasis from Virginia Tech, with minors in Agricultural Economics and Environmental Science, as well as an M.S. in Animal Science from the University of Tennessee.
 My research focused on equine nutrition and metabolomics, with a significant emphasis on starved horse nutrition and metabolic recovery.
 I investigated metabolic gene expression across multiple tissues to clarify how malnutrition alters key pathways and how targeted nutrition can safely support rehabilitation.
-This foundation in starvation physiology allows me to approach equine nutrition with a deep understanding of how diet influences health at both the cellular and whole-horse levels.
+This foundation in metabolic physiology allows me to approach equine nutrition with a deep understanding of how diet influences health at both the cellular and whole-horse levels.
 I am also a certified Professional Animal Scientist (PAS) through the American Registry of Professional Animal Scientists, reflecting my commitment to continued education, ethical practice, and evidence-based consulting.

 In addition to research, I have extensive teaching and outreach experience as a university-level Equine Nutrition Short Course Educator, Master Horse Program Instructor, and Graduate Teaching Assistant.
 These roles strengthened my ability to communicate complex science in clear, practical, and applicable ways for horse owners and industry professionals.
 My qualifications also extend to facility-wide management, equipping me to provide guidance on pasture establishment and revitalization, heavy-use area design, rotational grazing, soil health considerations, manure and carcass composting, and environmentally responsible management practices.